AlexanderLiew/TrickingWebsite/README.md

 Task: To create a static website with a landing page, about page & further information, users must be able to navigate between pages.

+How to use: Download this folder & open index.html

 Code used: HTML, CSS, JS